 Tracking Flight Search Results & SEO Over TimeApril 27, 2020

 Ever since the release of Google Flights, ranking well in Google on flight-related queries has been incredibly hard.
-There are not utilities to help companies know what is showing in Google Flights, and below it, so MobileMoxie is writing this tutorial to explain how you can use our tools to track top Google Flights results, as well as the rest of the search results below it, and know what they look like.
+There are not utilities to help companies know what is showing in Google Flights, and below it, so MobileMoxie is writing this tutorial to explain how you can use our Google SERP test tools to track top Google Flights results, as well as the rest of the search results below it, and know what they look like.
+This tutorial focuses on the version of the tool that MobileMoxie subscribers have access to, which lets you do unlimited SERP testing, and save the tracked results over time.
+We also have a free version of the Google SERP checker, which will allow you to test current rankings two-at-a-time.

 If you want to do test one query or multiple queries at multiple locations around the world, you can actually use the SERPerator dashboard to upload a CSV of locations to test, and then set them all to test the same generic keyword, like ‘discount flights to Paris’ with the location implied, but monitor how those results change from one location to another.
 You can see in the image below what it looks like when you manage multiple addresses with the same keyword.
 The image below shows the SERPerator dashboard, where you can easily set up bulk testing like this.